digitalworlds/JavaForQuest/README.md

 ### Gradle sync failed: NDK Not Configured

 1. Go to File -> Project Structure -> SDK Location and download NDK or select one from the list (if any).
-2. After that, the file `JavaForQuest_Demo/Projects/Android/local.properties` will automatically be generated with the parameters `sdk.dir` and `ndk.dir`.
+2. After that, the file `JavaForQuest/Projects/Android/local.properties` will automatically be generated with the parameters `sdk.dir` and `ndk.dir`.
 3. If the file does not contain `ndk.dir` you can edit the text and append a line with the path to your NDK.
 For example: `ndk.dir=...some path.../Android/sdk/ndk/21.0.6113669`.
 4. Then, copy the `local.properties` file and paste it in the `J4Q_46.0` folder.
 5. Finally, try again by clicking on the "try again" button on top of the text editor, when viewing the local.properties file.

-### Execution failed for task ':JavaForQuest_Demo:Projects:Android:genDebugKeystore'.
+### Execution failed for task ':JavaForQuest:Projects:EndlessUniverse:genDebugKeystore'.
 Process 'command python3' finished with non-zero exit value 1

-1. This error appears if the file `JavaForQuest_Demo/Projects/Android/android.debug.keystore` is missing, possibly because it was automatically removed when performing Build -> Clean Project or Build -> Rebuild Project.
+1. This error appears if the file `JavaForQuest/Projects/EndlessUniverse/android.debug.keystore` is missing, possibly because it was automatically removed when performing Build -> Clean Project or Build -> Rebuild Project.
-2. An easy way to fix this is to copy the file `JavaForQuest_Demo/Projects/Android/keystore/android.debug.keystore` into the folder `JavaForQuest_Demo/Projects/Android` and then re-run.
+2. An easy way to fix this is to copy the file `JavaForQuest/keystore/android.debug.keystore` into the folder `JavaForQuest/Projects/EndlessUniverse` and then re-run.

-Otherwise, a more lengthy solution is to open a command line terminal and go into the folder `JavaForQuest_Demo\Projects\Android` and run the command `python3 ../../../bin/scripts/build/ovrbuild_keystore.py`.
+Otherwise, a more lengthy solution is to open a command line terminal and go into the folder `JavaForQuest\Projects\EndlessUniverse` and run the command `python3 ../../../bin/scripts/build/ovrbuild_keystore.py`.
 This step requires prior installation of python3 as well as setting the system variables `ANDROID_NDK_HOME` and `ANDROID_HOME`.

 ### Setting Android Studio as a Developer Tool in Mac